apptainer/apptainer-userdocs/cgroups.rst

    https://www.kernel.org/doc/Documentation/cgroup-v2.txt

 ***************************************
- Running {Singularity} Inside a Cgroup
+ Running {Project} Inside a Cgroup
 ***************************************

-Because {Singularity} starts a container as a simple process, rather than using a daemon, you can limit resource usage by running the ``singularity`` command inside an existing cgroup.
+Because {Project} starts a container as a simple process, rather than using a daemon, you can limit resource usage by running the ``singularity`` command inside an existing cgroup.
 This is convenient where, for example, a job scheduler uses cgroups to control job limits.